William King (singer)

 William King (born January 30, 1949) is an American singer, musician and choreographer.
 He is a founding member of the Commodores, where he plays trumpet, guitar, synthesizer, flute, and congas/percussion and is the group's choreographer.

 Background

 King was born in Birmingham, Alabama.
-After college, he considered playing tennis professionally but decided to continue his career with the Commodores.
+After attending Tuskegee University, where he received all-conference selections in the SIAC, he considered playing tennis professionally but decided to continue his career with the Commodores.
 King was also hired by a digital computer company to write software but gave that up as well to join the band.

-King's compositions include "Lady" and "I'm In Love", both of which he co-composed with Harold Hudson and one other.
+King's compositions include "Lady" and "I'm In Love", both of which he co-composed with Harold Hudson and his wife Shirley Hanna-King.
 The latter was the B side to their single "Janet" which was released in 1985.

 Personal life

 King married his songwriting partner and fellow Grammy Award nominee, Shirley Hanna-King in 1976 and they have four children.
+King is an avid tennis player, inducted to the SIAC Hall of Fame in 2024, and has participated in many tournaments.
+King married Deborah Walker-King in 2020.